Eliminating the LIGO bounds on primordial black hole dark matter: Abstract

 \section{Abstract}

-Primordial black holes (PBHs) in the mass range $(30$--$100)~M_{\odot}$ are interesting candidates for dark matter, as they sit in a narrow window between microlensing and cosmic microwave background constraints.
-There are however tight constraints from the binary merger rate observed by the LIGO and Virgo experiments.
-In deriving these constraints, PBHs were treated as point Schwarzschild masses, while the more careful analysis in an expanding universe we present here, leads to a time-dependent mass.
-This implies a stricter set of conditions for a black hole binary to form and means that black holes coalesce much more quickly than was previously calculated, namely well before the LIGO/Virgo's observed mergers.
-The observed binaries are those coalescing within galactic halos, with a merger rate consistent with data.
-This reopens the possibility for dark matter in the form of LIGO-mass PBHs.
+{Primordial black holes (PBHs) in the mass range $(30$--$100)~M_{\odot}$ are interesting candidates for dark matter but are tightly constrained by the LIGO merger rate.
+In deriving these constraints, PBHs were treated as \emph{constant} Schwarzschild masses.
+A careful analysis of cosmological black holes however leads to a time-dependent effective mass.
+This implies stricter conditions for binary formation, so that the binaries formed merge well before LIGO’s observations.
+The observed binaries are those coalescing within galactic halos, at a rate consistent with LIGO data.
+This reopens the possibility of LIGO mass PBH dark matter.